 Joy Jones, OSU Extension Agriculture faculty, (503) 842-5708 ext 212

 The Master Gardener™ program is designed to meet gardening needs of the community.
-For more information about the OSU Extension Master Gardener™ training program in Tillamook County print and send this MG interest form, or call (503) 842-3433 or email your registration request to Pat Penney.
+For more information about the OSU Extension Master Gardener™ training program in Tillamook County print and send this MG interest form, or call (503) 842-3433.
 Your name will be added to the list to receive registration information prior to the next Master Gardener™ training.

 The purpose of the Master Gardener™ program is to teach volunteers about gardening and home horticulture.
 Master Gardener™ volunteers receive formal training classes from Extension professionals in plant science, home horticulture, pest management, and gardening.
-Classes are held on Tuesdays, January 13th through March 31st, with a required Orientation on January 6th.
+Classes will be held on Thursdays, January 14th through March 31st, with a required Orientation on January 7th.